Was Moretum the Inspiration for Pesto?

 Long answer

 There's no question that the recipe we know today as pesto Genovese was perfected in Genoa around the mid-1800s.
-However, the similarities of the sauce in terms of ingredients, preparation method, and geographical location mean we can be certain that moretum (and, to a slightly lesser extent, agliata) was the inspiration for pesto.
+However, the similarities of the sauce in terms of ingredients, preparation method, and geographical location mean we can be confident that moretum (and, to a slightly lesser extent, agliata) was the inspiration for pesto.
 Let's look under the bonnet of each sauce.

 Agliata